-Each day's menu is posted on our noticeboard for you to see what your child will be eating during that particular day.
-There are four weekly menus which are rotated, and a summer and winter variant.
+There are three weekly menus which are rotated, and seasonally adjusted.
 We do try to be flexible with regard to seasonal produce and sometimes parents bring in special treats or a cake when a child has a birthday, so occasionally we will make a change to an item on the menu and this may be at short notice.
 This may also happen if items on our shopping delivery are unavailable.

 We can accommodate a variety of diets in the nursery, for example vegetarian, vegan, lactose intolerant, various allergies, and religious specifications.
 No extra charge is levied for this.
 Parents’ comments and suggestions regarding the food we provide, or their child’s preferences, are always welcome.

-We have a list of children's allergies and food preferences posted in the nursery kitchen and this is updated regularly for staff to refer to.
+We record children’s allergies and food preferences in the nursery kitchen and this is updated regularly for staff to refer to.
 Each child with an allergy has their own specific table mat, coloured coded plate and either a red apron or red lanyard if it is an allergy.

 Food is prepared on the premises by our permanent cook.
-In her absence, staff members take over this duty.
-Staff are provided with health and safety training with regard to food preparation and storage, and all hold a food hygiene qualification.
+In her absence, trained staff members take over this duty.
+Staff are provided with health and safety training with regard to food preparation and storage.
 Fridge and freezer temperatures are monitored each day, and food temperatures taken and recorded before serving.

 We provide breakfast (cereal, porridge, toast etc) for children arriving between 7.30am till 8.10am, with breakfast ending promptly at 8.15am.
 Lunch and tea are always two course meals, but lunch is generally more substantial than tea, since many children eat at home in the evenings as well as at nursery.
-We also serve a mid morning snack of either fruit or breadsticks, crackers etc, with fruit juice, milk or water.
+We also serve a mid morning snack of either fresh fruit, breadsticks, dried fruit etc served with milk or water.

-General rules about the meals & the ingredients we purchase.
+The nursery has some general rules about the meals we provide, and the ingredients we purchase.

-We don't buy 'economy' ranges of burgers, sausages or other meat products since the quality of the meat they contain can be poor and from questionable sources.
+- We don’t buy ‘economy’ ranges of burgers and sausages etc since the quality of the meat they contain can be so poor and from questionable sources.

-The majority of our meals are homecooked, with processed foods kept to a minimum.
+- The majority of meals are homecooked, with processed foods kept to a minimum.

-We don't add salt to food, but use flavourings such as herbs and garlic.
+- We don’t add extra salt to food, but use flavourings such as herbs and garlic.

-We don't add sugar to cereals, etc and choose low sugar options.
+- We don’t add sugar to cereals, etc.

-In the light of government guidelines regarding consumption of fruit and vegetables in the UK diet, our aim is that a child attending a full day at nursery will obtain at least the recommended minimum of five portions of fruit and vegetables per day, and often more.
+- In the light of government guidelines regarding generally poor consumption of fruit and vegetables in the UK diet, our aim is that a child attending a full day at nursery will obtain at least the recommended minimum of five portions of fruit and vegetables per day, and often more.

-Where it is not obvious on a menu that a dish contains vegetables, for example chicken curry, spaghetti bolognese, beef stew, etc parents should be aware that such dishes are always supplemented with mixed vegetables in the sauce so that children receive vegetables at each meal.
+- Where it is not obvious on a menu that a dish contains vegetables, for example chicken curry, spaghetti bolognaise, shepherds’ pie, etc parents should be aware that such dishes are always supplemented with mixed vegetables in the sauce so that children receive extra vegetables at each meal.

 Parents’ comments about the food provided, and of course their own children’s preferences, are always welcome.